 March 19, 2018

 Those with an adventurous spirit should head across Binnen Bridge and past the Nethermead to the Park’s woodland Ravine.
 Look for spicebush with its clusters of white flowers and small red fruits that are rich in nutrients for small birds.
-Marshy areas around the Pools are home to chokeberry, a deciduous shrub native to New York, and also American elder.
+Marshy areas are home to chokeberry, a deciduous shrub native to New York, and also American elder.
 Both shrubs feature berries that attract a variety of wildlife, making them instrumental in the health and diversity of Prospect Park’s natural habitats.

 Prospect Park is home to a few dedicated flower gardens.
 In addition to Grand Army Plaza and Carmen’s Garden, Bartel-Pritchard Square features a variety of springtime blooms.
 The arching beautybush sprouts small pink flowers with a reddish bud, and it’s hard to miss the old-fashioned weigela, an ornamental shrub with beautiful trumpet-shaped lavender flowers.